 OpenMarket has its own Information Security team and we utilize experts in the field of information privacy and regulatory compliance to develop our security review processes, build our security infrastructure, and implement our security policies.
 We work continuously to help you, as the data controller, meet your compliance requirements.

-OpenMarket offers a "4 nines" SLA to ensure that our global SMS messaging services are highly available.
+OpenMarket offers a "4 nines" SLA to ensure that our SMS services are highly available.
 We operate multiple data centers in different geographic locations, each one providing multiple hosts for connections and supporting 100% of the traffic load.
-In our geo-redundant architecture, we provide one global endpoint for our SMS services; traffic is routed to the closest available data center.
+In our geo-redundant architecture we provide one global endpoint for our SMS services; traffic is routed to the closest available data center.
 As such, traffic may tend to stay in one geographical region but it is not guaranteed.

 Alternatively, you can load-balance your MT message traffic by connecting to multiple virtual hosts; however, if a virtual host becomes unavailable, you'll need to redirect traffic to a different, available host.